HaojHuang/Edge-Grasp-Network/README.md

 ```

 ## Future Updates:
-- Instruction that you can make a change for your own gripper: coming soon
+- Instruction that you can make a change for your own gripper (we used panda gripper in simulation): coming soon
 - Visualization Function to look at the grasps
 - Grasp filtering example.py (to select the grasp contact location, approach direction and etc. before feeding them to the model)